satche/notebook/src/management/concepts/estimation.md

 ---
+title: Estimation
 aliases: [Planning]
 tags: [project-management]
 ---

 # Estimation

-In [Agile](agile/agile.md) methodologies, some principles and tools are often used for planning and time estimation.
+In [Agile](../methodologies/agile.md) methodologies, some principles and tools are often used for planning and time estimation.

 ## Story points